Olle Rimfors

-Olof “Olle” Alfred Rimfors (14 May 1896 – 26 February 1994) was a Swedish ski pioneer, ski instructor, military officer, and sports official.
+Olof Alfred "Olle" Rimfors (born Andersson, 14 May 1896 – 26 February 1994) was a Swedish ski pioneer, ski instructor, military officer, and sports official.
 In 1934 he introduced alpine skiing in Sweden together with Sigge Bergman, after studying for a month at the ski school of Hannes Schneider in St. Anton am Arlberg and competing in the FIS Alpine World Championships.

 Ski career and legacy

 The early years

-Olle Rimfors was born as Andersson in the small village of Vretstorp, Örebro County.
+Olle Andersson was born in the small village of Vretstorp, Örebro County.
+He changed his lastname to Rimfors in 1923.
 His father ran the village hotel, a diary, and a sawmill.
 When he was four years old he got his first pair of skis as a Christmas present, skis that his father had bought in Norway while trading timber, only a few months before his sudden and tragic death in 1901.
-Skiing was still a rare novelty in the populated parts of Sweden, so Olle became self-taught after persistent practice on the heights where he lived above the village.
+Skiing was still a rare novelty in the populated parts of Sweden, so Rimfors became self-taught after persistent practice on the heights where he lived above the village.

-In 1912, Olle Rimfors joined Skidfrämjandet (the Association for the Promotion of Skiing in Sweden, now Swedish Outdoor Association) and shortly thereafter he began a career as a cross-country skier and ski jumper.
-He won three county championships in Västmanland-Närke for Örebro Sportklubb, in ski jumping 1921 and Nordic combined 1921 and 1922.
+In 1912, Rimfors joined Skidfrämjandet (the Association for the Promotion of Skiing in Sweden, now Swedish Outdoor Association) and shortly thereafter he began a career as a cross-country skier and ski jumper.
+He won three county championships in Västmanland-Närke for Örebro SK, in ski jumping 1921 and Nordic combined 1921 and 1922.
 He also won the prestigious Eberstein military competition in 1924 and the NOVOS competition in 1920, 1922, 1924 and 1930.

-Ski pioneer Olle Rimfors performing the forerunner of today's front flips in Storlien 1931.
+Ski pioneer Rimfors performing the forerunner of today's front flips in Storlien 1931.

-Being the head of the ski school Olle Rimfors demonstrates the diagonal turn in Riksgränsen around the mid 1950s.
+Being the head of the ski school, Rimfors demonstrates the diagonal turn in Riksgränsen around the mid 1950s.

 From 1927, Rimfors was a ski instructor at Skidfrämjandet's technique courses in Storlien.
 In 1931 he debuted as an author with the book Handbok i skidlöpning - del 1 (Handbook in skiing – part 1).
-The same year he shot the first Swedish film displaying alpine skiing, Tre män på skidor (Three Men on Skis), together with Gunnar Dyhlén and Folke Thörn, a propaganda film for alpine skiing and Skidfrämjandet's tourist facilities in Rämshyttan, Storlien and Riksgränsen.
+The same year he shot the first Swedish film displaying alpine skiing, Tre män på skidor (Three men on skis), together with Gunnar Dyhlén and Folke Thörn, a propaganda film for alpine skiing and Skidfrämjandet's tourist facilities in Rämshyttan, Storlien and Riksgränsen.
 At the same time, Rimfors' acrobatic skills spread across the country via postcards with his front flip on skis.